shilpamadini/sparkify/README.md

 ## Installation

-1. PostgresSQl
+### Setup PostgresSQl

 You need to have a PostgreSQL database installed on your machine in order to successfully run the programs.
 [Here](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) is a document that I used to install postgresSQL on my Mac.
 Once PostgreSQL is installed run below  commands.
-    * Start the postgresSQL
+1. Start the postgresSQL
         ```pg_ctl -D /usr/local/var/postgres start && brew services start postgresql

         ```
-    * connect to posgres using psql
+2. connect to posgres using psql

         ```psql postgres
         ```
-    * Create a new role called "student" at the psql prompt
+3. Create a new role called "student" at the psql prompt
         ```CREATE ROLE student WITH LOGIN PASSWORD 'student';
         ```
-    * Verify the creation of database role at the psql prompt
+4. Verify the creation of database role at the psql prompt
         ```\du
         ```
-    * Alter the role to give permissions to create db
+5. Alter the role to give permissions to create db
         ```ALTER ROLE student CREATEDB;
         ```
-     * Create a new database called studentdb and sparkifydb
+6. Create a new database called studentdb and sparkifydb
         ```CREATE DATABASE studentdb;
         ```
         ```CREATE DATABASE sparkifydb;
         ```
-    * Grant privileges to student on both the databases
+7. Grant privileges to student on both the databases
         ```GRANT ALL PRIVILEGES ON DATABASE studentdb TO student;
         ```
         ```GRANT ALL PRIVILEGES ON DATABASE sparkifydb TO student;
         ```
-    * use the following command to connect to the database from psql
+8. use the following command to connect to the database from psql
         ```psql -d student -U sparkifydb
         ```
-    * Use the following command to see the active sessions on postgres
+9. Use the following command to see the active sessions on postgres
         ```select pid, usename,  datname,  client_addr, application_name, backend_start, state, state_change from pg_stat_activity;
         ```
-    * Use the following command to clear any session from the backend. replace pid with the actual pid obtained in the above sql results.
+10. Use the following command to clear any session from the backend. replace pid with the actual pid obtained in the above sql results.
         ```select pg_terminate_backend(pid);
         ```
-2. Setup  Sparkify project
+### Setup  Sparkify project

-    * Use the following command to clone the project repository.
+1. Use the following command to clone the project repository.
         ```git clone https://github.com/shilpamadini/sparkify.git
         ```
-    * Create the environment using below command
+2. Create the environment using below command
         ```conda env create -f environment.yaml
         ```
-    * Activate the conda environment
+3. Activate the conda environment
         ```source activate dand_py3
         ```
-    * Run the following commands in order to load sparkifydb
+4. Run the following commands in order to load sparkifydb
         ```python sql_queries.py
         ```
         ```python create_tables.py
         ```
         ```python etl.py
         ```
-     * Test the etl load at any time by using test.ipynb.
+5. Test the etl load at any time by using test.ipynb.
 Run the following command to launch jupyter notebook.
         ```jupyter notebook
         ```